For small- and medium-sized businesses looking to go digital, there’s no shortage of ecommerce platforms to choose from.

 You want them to be able to find what they’re looking for and make purchases with fewer clicks and a positive overall interaction with your brand.

-Much like with your development and integration plans, you will need to make a decision on whether or not to handle design internally or outsource to a contractor or agency specializing in design.
+Much like with your development and integration plans, you will need to make a decision on whether or not to handle design internally or outsource to a contractor or agency specialising in design.

 These decisions will be the first step in determining a budget for site design.